- IT Services

-By making sure your business devices are patched property, and by keeping appropriate patching policies in place, you limit hackers’ abilities to attack your network.
+By making sure your business devices are patched properly, and by keeping appropriate patching policies in place, you limit hackers’ abilities to attack your network.

-Yet despite all the risk associated with insufficient patching, it’s common for businesses to forget or neglect it.
+Yet despite all the risks associated with insufficient patching, it’s common for businesses to forget or neglect it.

 “Patching is often tossed aside as something that ‘just happens,’ or can be seen as a nuisance.”